BYU-CS-Discord/CSBot/README.md

 ### /unsmite

-**[Admin Only]** Removes the smite status from a user, restoring their ability to use bot commands immediately.
+**[Admin Only by default]** Removes the smite status from a user, restoring their ability to use bot commands immediately.

 ### /xkcd